 Turns out, the company they were working for has a policy where internal employees are discouraged from dating each other….
 Because why would anything be easy?!?
 They both tried to fight off the obvious connection (those charming blue eyes and perfectly groomed beard of Aaron’s didn’t help ?
 Once they realized this was not a fight either of them would win, they were ready to take the next step.
 After a lot of stress and a year of keeping their dating a secret, they finally mustered up the courage to tell their boss.
 Luckily (!!!), everything worked out and they were able to finally tell their friends… And go out together in public ?.
 (Chinese at home was getting pretty old).

 BELOW: Another black and white photo-journalistic wedding photograph.
-In this case Albert didn’t pose.
+In this case the photographer didn’t pose.
 Instead he placed the bride and her parents in the perfect location so that the instant they saw each other he would have the shot.
 Often it’s up to the photographer to choose the location based on lighting and background.
 Once the photographer has done this, it’s up to the bride and her parents to give the photographer the gift of a great expressive moment.